Chris Lee Chun Kit

-Chris Lee Chun Kit (李俊杰 (李俊傑, Lǐ Jùnjié, Lí Chùn-kia̍t), born 15 July 1982) is a Malaysian politician who has served as Member of the Penang State Legislative Assembly (MLA) for Pulau Tikus since May 2018.
+Chris Lee Chun Kit (李俊杰 (李俊傑, Lǐ Jùnjié, Lí Chùn-kia̍t), born 15 July 1982) is a Malaysian politician who served as Member of the Penang State Legislative Assembly (MLA) for Pulau Tikus from May 2018 to August 2023.
 He also served as Member of the Penang Island City Council from 2013 to April 2018.
-He is a member of the Democratic Action Party (DAP), a component party of the state ruling but federal opposition Pakatan Harapan (PH) coalition.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

 Personal life

 Lee was born in George Town, Penang on 15 July 1982, the first born son of George and Betty Lee (née Chan).
 He has a younger sister, Lee Yen Ling, who was diagnosed with autism at an early age.

 Early education

 Lee attended St. Andrew's Kindergarten and went on to finish his primary education at St. Xavier's Branch School.
 It was at the primary school that he met future DAP leader and former MP for Bukit Bendera, Zairil Khir Johari.
 He then proceeded to St. Xavier's Institution for his secondary education.
 He graduated secondary school in 1999.
 He then obtained an advanced diploma in mass communications at MDIS, Singapore before obtaining his bachelor's degree in business administration from the Nottingham-Trent University in a local undergraduate program at Olympia College.